 This sermon was given from a boat in Northern Wisconsin during COVID for the streamed worship service Colonial Church.
+Given on August 28, 2020.
+You can listen to the sermon below or watch the whole service on YouTube.

 1 Then I saw new heavens and a new earth.
 The former heavens and the former earth had passed away, and the sea existed no longer.
 2 I also saw a new Jerusalem, the holy city, coming down out of heaven from God, radiant as those getting married are on their wedding day.
 3 And I heard a loud voice calling from the throne,